stainoncarpet/yasn/README.md

 It was my attempt at building a social network mostly for educational purposes.
 It is a "work in progress" kind of thing, but it is unlikely to ever get finished since I've decided to build a better one from scratch with Next and some other stuff (which probably will never happen either).

+## Important

+The app in its current state works best if deployed locally (vs Heroku):
+***On Heroku, the app doesn't show images (which are stored locally) and may not process websocket actions properly***.

 ## What's used (most notable)

 ### On the front: